Athletic Union Council

 Established in 1909/10 the Athletic Union Council, is the governing body for UCD sports clubs, functioning as a funding, regulatory, arbitration and Colours awarding body.
 It consists of two representatives from all affiliated clubs, one graduate and one student.

 Current President of the Athletic Union Council (known popularly as the ‘AUC’) is Prof. Joe Carthy, Vice-President is Ms. Emma Jane Dunne.
 The Hon.
 Treasurer is Mr. Richard Shakespeare and the Hon.
 Secretary is Mr. Maoiliosa O’Dubhthaigh.
-The Student Vice President elected for the first time in 2018/19 is Mr. Max Murphy.
-From the 2019/2020 year the election of the five officers will take place at the AUC AGM at the end of September/early October.
+The Student Vice President is Ms. Ciadhla Mulloy(Mountaineering).
+The election of the five officers takes place at the AUC AGM at the end of September/early October.